petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-objects-with-external-data-sources.md

 ## Supported Connectors for Proxy Objects

-Currently, Liferay includes a beta connector to Salesforce for proxy objects.
+Currently, Liferay includes a [beta](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) connector to Salesforce for proxy objects.
 With it, you can integrate your proxy object with [custom Salesforce objects](https://help.salesforce.com/s/), using Salesforce as an external storage system.
 While integrated, the Liferay object's data is only stored in Salesforce, though users can view and access data in Liferay.

+To use this feature, enable the Proxy Object (LPS-135430) feature flag.

 ## Related Topics